-Our Queen City Downtown tour is held on Fridays and Saturdays at 10 am, March-November.
-It’s the “best of the best” of Buffalo’s downtown architecture.
+Our Queen City Downtown tour is the “best of the best” of Buffalo’s downtown architecture.
 Some of the sites you’ll see on this tour include the Market Arcade, the Guaranty Building, Lafayette Square, the Liberty Bank Building, and the Ellicott Square Building.

-Tours of City Hall take place Monday-Friday at noon (with the exception of government holidays) and was recently named one of the “100 Things Every Western New Yorker Should Do” by the Buffalo News.
+Our tour of City Hall was named one of the “100 Things Every Western New Yorker Should Do” by the Buffalo News.

-PBN also offers behind-the-scenes tours of some of the region’s most exciting adaptive reuse projects in our Hard Hat Tour series.
-A list of our upcoming Hard Hat Tours may be found here.
+PBN also offered behind-the-scenes tours of some of the region’s most exciting adaptive reuse projects in our Hard Hat Tour series.

 City Hall Tour

-- The tour meets in the lobby of City Hall (65 Niagara Square, Buffalo) and lasts approximately one hour.
+The tour meets in the lobby of City Hall (65 Niagara Square, Buffalo) at noon Monday-Friday and lasts approximately one hour.
 No reservations required!
 Please inquire about mobility needs.
 Groups of 15 or more are required to call ahead to arrange a private tour (includes nominal fee).

 Queen City Downtown Tour

-- The tour meets in the lobby of the Market Arcade building (617 Main Street, Buffalo) and lasts approximately two hours.
+The tour meets in the lobby of the Market Arcade building (617 Main Street, Buffalo) at 10 am on Fridays and Saturdays, March-November, and lasts approximately two hours.
 The cost is $10 for adults, $5 for students, and is FREE for current PBN members.
 This tour includes about 2 miles of walking on well-paved sidewalk.
 Please inquire about mobility needs.
 Reservations are not required, but groups of 15 or more are required to call ahead to arrange a private tour (includes a nominal fee).

 Guaranty Building Tour

-- The tour meets in the Pearl Street lobby of the Guaranty Building (140 Pearl Street) and lasts approximately one hour.
+The tour meets in the Pearl Street lobby of the Guaranty Building (140 Pearl Street) Fridays at 2 pm and Saturdays at 11 am and lasts approximately one hour.
 The cost is $10 for adults and $5 for PBN members.
 Reservations are required for this tour; walk-ons will NOT be admitted.